Aur0nd/CloudFormation/README.md

   # CloudFormation

                                                   EXPLAIN:
-         These scripts were created by me for automating various IT - AWS tasks, feel free to commit changes
+         I've created these scripts for automating various IT - AWS tasks, feel free to commit changes